Nasajon/mlflow_training_tracking/README.md

             ```
             bigquery_location.EvaluationRegressionMetricsBigQueryLocationNumpyArray
             ```
-            - receives BigQuery Location, query it and get result as Numpy Array, then calculate the metrics locally
+            - Receives BigQuery Location, query it and get result as Numpy Array, then calculate the metrics locally
         - NumpyArray (to NumPy Array)
             ```
             numpy_array.EvaluationRegressionMetricsNumpyArray
             ```
-            - receives Numpy/DataFrame, and calculate the metrics
+            - Receives Numpy/DataFrame, and calculate the metrics
     - Classification
         - None

 Known issues:

 BigQuery Location is not SQL-injection-free, and I don't care

 Future work:

 Add test dataset